teviet/animateimg/README.md

 ## Notes

-The function will set the `onmouseover` and `onmouseout` properties of the control panel element.
-These properties are saved and restored if the returned object's `reset()` method is called.
+The function will replace the image element, and set the `onmouseover` and `onmouseout` properties of the control panel element.
+These are saved and restored if the returned object's `reset()` method is called.
 Other properties of this element are left unchanged.
 The animation will *not* inherit the size of the container; use the _params_`.imclass` parameter to apply styles to the animation images.

-If _srcList_ contains only a single entry, then `animateIMG` does not perform any animation; it simply loads that image into the frame.
-In this case the returned object contains only a single property, the `reset()` method, which restores the original `src` property of the frame.
+If _srcList_ contains only a single entry, then `animateIMG` does not perform any animation; it simply replaces the image with that frame.
+In this case the returned object contains only a single property, the `reset()` method, which restores the original image.

 ## Example

-The following HTML snippet loads the `animateIMG()` function, and also places the images `example/image_1.png` through `example/image_250.png` into the `imglist` array:
+The following HTML snippet loads the `animateIMG()` function, and also places the images `example/image_1.png` through `example/image_250.png` into the array `imglist`:

     <script src="animateimg.js"></script>
     <script>